alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 * Still feel like the workshop lacks a bit of structure in the breakout sessions but probably just my personal preference and will be fine on the night!
 * Catching up with TTW work
 * DW not being available for video recording
+ * EK - send an email and copy me and MB in if there is any problems with this.

 #### What would you like to work on next week?
 * Knowledge Share event and workshop Monday and Tuesday respectively